teppeis/csp/README.md

   reportUri: '/report-violation',
   reportOnly: false, // set to true if you only want to report errors
   setAllHeaders: false, // set to true if you want to set all headers
-  safari5: false // set to true if you want to force buggy CSP in Safari 5 }));
+  safari5: false // set to true if you want to force buggy CSP in Safari 5,
+  nonceFallback: false // set to true if you want to fallback 'nonce' rule }));
 ```